Sep 1, 2022

 ROBERT: The podcast.

 JAD: And today on the podcast, a story about death incarnate.
-Incarnate?

 ROBERT: Incarnate, I think.

-ROBERT: Incarnate.
-That was Tim Howard, our producer.
+ROBERT: Incarnate, that was Tim Howard, our producer.

-TIM: Oh, I'm sorry, am I in here?
+TIM: Oh, I'm sorry, am I not in here yet?

 JAD: A story about death incarnate.